vaibhav198/Data-Scraping-Using-Python/README.md

-If someone has  basic understandings of HTML tags, then is Web scraping would be easier to learn for them.
+If someone has  basic understandings of HTML tags, then learning web scraping would be easier to learn for them.